alissa-huskey/python-class/docs/lessons/syntax.md

 {{ left }}

-To create one, enclose comma-seperated values in parenthesis \
+To create one, enclose comma-separated values in parenthesis \
 (`(` `)`), or an empty pair of parenthesis for an empty tuple.

 {{ right }}